thediceinitiative/thediceinitiative.github.io/testimonials.md

 # Our impact.

 Previous speakers and partner organizations have taken the time to provide testimonials in support of DICE's mission and work.
-View them below.
+Please view them below.

-(ADD THESE WHEN WE HAVE THEM... )
+COMING SOON